bahmutov/find-cypress-specs/README.md

 ## set GitHub Actions outputs

-If you add `--set-gh-outputs` command line switch, then the number of changed specs and the file list will be set as GH Actions outputs `changedSpecsN` and `changedSpecs`.
+If you add `--set-gh-outputs` command line switch, then the number of changed specs and the comma-separated file list will be set as GH Actions outputs `changedSpecsN` and `changedSpecs`.
 See [pr.yml](./.github/workflows/pr.yml) for example

 ```yml
 - name: Print specs changed against the parent of this branch 🌳